AnthonyCxx/Notes-and-Writeups/OverTheWire-WriteUps-main/README.md

 cybersecurity/ethical hacking.
 The _Bandit_ challenges are a set of those challenges designed to teach proficiency in Linux.
 There are a total of 35 Bandit exercises.

 ## Personal Contact
-Please contact me at ecox@highpoint.edu if you have any questions
+Please contact me at ecox[at]highpoint[dot]edu if you have any questions